 Moreover, “The Great Resignation” shows no sign of slowing down, and poor onboarding doubles the possibility of a new hire seeking a new opportunity.

 A successful employee onboarding program can result in employee satisfaction and help reduce the attrition rate.
 It is a critical step towards improving time to productivity.
 However, unfortunately, several organizations don’t take this critical step.
 In fact, most confuse it with orientation.
 Integrating a new hire into the company culture is just 20% of the entire onboarding process.
-Let’s clear the air and dive deep into employee onboarding for an in-office, virtual and hybrid work culture.
+Let’s clear the air and dive deep into employee onboarding for in-office, virtual, and hybrid work culture.

 New employee onboarding is a process that helps a new hire get familiarized with the company, transition into the new role smoothly, and quickly become an efficient contributing member of the team.
 A well-planned onboarding process can empower the employees to get to speed quickly and become a valuable resource to the company.
-Successful onboarding can make a big difference to employee experience.
+Successful onboarding can make a big difference in employee experience.
 Hence big names in the business world are focusing on delivering a superior onboarding experience.

 In this phase, the new hire is introduced to the company’s culture, hierarchy, policies, vision, and core values.
 Information like code of business conduct, ethical business practices, safety measures, norms to follow while working in-office/remotely, compensation, etc., are shared with the employees.
-The purpose of the orientation is to provide a full array of the resources needed to get the new hires hit the ground running in a new work environment.
+The purpose of the orientation is to provide a full array of the resources needed to get the new hires to hit the ground running in a new work environment.

 Focusing on the ongoing development of the new hire and ensuring they are on the right path.
 Having visibility of the strengths and skill gaps for providing real-time feedback.
 Regular check-ins and conversations on employees’ aspirations, goals, and progress are pivotal here.